Estonia and Spain

 - Agreement to amend the agreement on the protection of classified information (came into force 14.01.2011);

-Spain participates in the work of the NATO Cyber Defence Centre in Estonia, and at the end of April 2007 Estonia, Spain, Germany and NATO concluded the ACT Agreement for Functional and Operational Co-operation.
+Spain participates in the work of the NATO Cyber Defence Centre in Estonia, and in April 2007 Estonia, Spain, Germany and NATO concluded the ACT Agreement for Functional and Operational Co-operation.
 Two Spanish experts (one soldier and one civilian specialist) began working in the centre in August 2008.

 From August-November 2006, Spain participated in the Baltic air surveillance rotation.
 They utilised four Mirage F-1M airplanes for the surveillance.
 Their mission team was made up of 83 members.

 A Baltic-Spain security and defence policy seminar occurred for the first time in 2009 in Riga, and for the second time in Madrid in February 2013.